tier4/caret_doc/docs/design/configuration/architecture_file.md

 ## Callback identification

-It's convenience for users to give a name to a callback function for its identification.
+It's convenient for users to give a name to a callback function for its identification.
 However, in the context of ROS 2, only an address is given to a callback.

 Addresses change with each launch of an application.
 This makes it difficult to handle callbacks by address when evaluating performance of them.